 It’s hard to corral a big group of people into a photo, and it’s even harder when it’s your crazy family.
-The timing isn’t great either.
-If you do them before the ceremony you are going to want to get it over with as soon as possible so you can get to your damn wedding already.
+The timing isn’t great, either.
+If you do them before the ceremony, you’re going to want to get them over with as soon as possible so you can get to your damn wedding already.
 If you do them during cocktail hour, you’re going to wish you were at cocktail hour.
 But trust me when I say they matter.
 Because while you hired your photographer for their rad artistic vision, your parents are probably only going to frame a few photos from your wedding, and my hunch is that it’s not going to be the artsy ones of you walking through sunset.
-So give yourself permission to be a little bit grumpy during family portraits (They suck!
+So, give yourself permission to be a little bit grumpy during family portraits (They suck!
 And that’s okay), and know that they’ll be over soon enough, and that they’re worth it in the end.
-If that doesn’t cut it, tuck a flask into your purse and sip champagne during the breaks.
+If that doesn’t cut it, bring a flask along and sip champagne during the breaks.

-Most photographers will try really hard to get to know your family during your wedding, but unless someone is in your family portraits, or did a reading or gave a toast, we don’t know your Great Aunt Mille who helped raised you from your grandmother you never talk to, from your third grade teacher who your mom made you invite.
+Most photographers will try really hard to get to know your family during your wedding, but unless someone is in your family portraits, or did a reading or gave a toast, we don’t know your Great-Aunt Millie (who helped raised you) from your grandmother (who you never talk to) from your third-grade teacher (who your mom made you invite).
 So if it’s really important that someone you love makes it into the final delivery of images, make sure to let your photographer know.
-Include the person on a shot list if you have one, and have someone at the wedding point the VIPs out to your photographer.
-And of course, you can always grab your photographer and say, “Hey, can you take photo of Aunt Millie and me?!”
+Include the person on a shot list if you have one (we’ve got a downloadable fill-in-the-blank version here), and have someone at the wedding point out the VIPs to your photographer.
+And, of course, you can always grab your photographer and say, “Hey, can you take a photo of Aunt Millie and me?”
 In which case, the answer is always yes.
-Because Aunt Millie seems really cool and I like her sequined jacket.
+Because Aunt Millie seems really cool, and I like her sequined jacket.